DominykasDriu/Garden-blog/README.md

 - Admin has access to CRUD commands on every post

 ### Links

 - Live Site URL: TBA
+- To access admin panel you need to manually add **/admin** to the URL!

 ### Built with
 - Frontend